-Flood damage calculations include, but are not limited to, the following elements:
+Estimated flood damage calculations for the future include, but are not limited to, the following elements:

 - Residential and commercial property;

 - Emergency response and recovery;

 - Vehicle damages;

 - Temporary and alternative accommodation following a flood;

 - Agricultural damage calculations;

 - Holiday/caravan park relocation;

 - Infrastructure disruption (schools, sewage treatment works, substations, roads, etc.);

-- Risk to Life.
+- Risk to life.

-Using the elements listed above, the whole coast 'Do nothing' damages are calculated.
+Using the elements listed above, damages were calculated in the event of no further investment in flood risk management.
 This 'do nothing' case acts as a datum or bench mark from which to compare the aforementioned 'do something' scenarios, i.e. do minimum, maintain and sustain.
-The difference in damages between the 'do nothing' case and a strategy approach (such as 'sustain') is therefore the benefit attributed to the approach.
+The difference in damages between the 'do nothing' case and a strategy approach (such as 'sustain') is therefore the benefit attributed to the selected approach.